 - Check the perimeter.
 Watch for draperies, rugs, things semi-attached to walls or doors, in the rafters, and out in the garden among the bushes.
 For some reason, other shoppers (and even the estate sale organizers) seem to “zone” these out and focus on furniture and collectibles.
 I have bought many a set of gorgeous pinch pleats right off the windows, rugs off the floor, and groovy hanger-thingies screwed to the inside of closet doors or in laundry rooms, almost always at fabulous prices.
 (I’ve tried to buy the fabulous marbleized Crane toilet seats still attached to the toilets, but have not yet been successful.)

 - What to pack.
 Remember to bring your measurements and a measuring tape if you’re looking for a piece of furniture to go in a particular spot, or for draperies.
 Handiwipes are good to have in your pocket, in case your hands get really dirty.
+An old fashioned flashlight can be useful.
+Collect a big, flexible bag or carryall to collect as you go.
+A protein bar and bottle of water.
+Go to the bathroom before you go.
 Bring cash.

 - Don’t be a jerk.
 Be nice to the folks running the sale.
 Not only is it the right thing to do, but hey, if you’re in this game, you’re likely going to be seeing them a lot.
 Regarding prices: I certainly try to negotiate.
 I usually ask, “Can you tell me, what is your best price on this?” or “Can you do better considering how much I’m buying (or that it’s late in the day, or whatever).”
 Often, on Day One or at least early in the day, they don’t budge, although if I buy a lot they usually give me a courtesy discount…they round down.
 Around here, on Day Two, prices are generally cut in half, and even then, I usually do a little better.
 That’s also because I often buy lots of little stuff that is not priced – ephemera.
 I pile it into a box, show them the pieces in the box, and usually they just throw a single price out.
 Again, I’ll get the best deal if I’m not a jerk, and recognize that the sellers are only doing their jobs.
 If the price is not right, I don’t get huffy, I just figure it’s not meant to be, and move along.